python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/docker.md

 ```

 # Compose Project Names
-When you launch services from a docker-compose, you'll notice the name of the containers aren't just the service name.
+When you launch services using Docker Compose, you'll notice the name of the containers aren't just the service name.
-You'll see this when launching your compose, as well as being able to be seen in the command `docker-compose ps` which will list the containers.
+You'll see this when launching your compose, as well as being able to be seen in the command `docker compose ps` which will list the containers.
 It should match something like this:
 ```
 site_site_1